MadsBCMN/MLOps-Project/reports/README.md

 >
 > Answer:

 --- Yes, we did use DVC to manage data in our project.
 DVC is a data version control tool that allows us to track and store the different versions of our data, ensuring that we can reproduce our results and compare different iterations of our models.
-We primarily did this so the data didn't have to be stored in GitHub.
-However, it was not necessary for our project as the data is relatively small and straightforward to manage. ---
+We primarily used dvc as a more optimal data learning solution rather than storing the 7GB in our github repository.
+*** NOTE REVISIT ***  ---

 ### Question 11